 Due to upcoming weather condition surrounding Tropical Storm Karen, events are subject to cancellation.

-The 35th annual Destin Seafood Festival, which was set to run Oct.
-4-6, has been cancelled indefinitely.
+The 35th annual Destin Seafood Festival has been cancelled indefinitely.

 All area codes are 850 unless specified.